 So here is my latest creation: a gorgeous piece of chilled salt cod with a fresh white bean salad with flakes of crunchy baked chorizo.

-But even if you are not a kitchen hero, you will pull this one off without a single shred of doubt.
+But even if you are not a kitchen hero, you will pull this one off without a single shred of a doubt.

 Salt Cod with White Bean Salad, Chorizo & Gazpacho